Neijia: Training

-Much time may nevertheless be spent on basic physical training, such as stance training (zhan zhuang), stretching and strengthening of muscles, as well as on empty hand and weapon forms which can be quite demanding.
+Much time may nevertheless be spent on basic physical training, such as stance training (zhan zhuang), stretching, elongating and strengthening of muscles, as well as on empty hand and weapon forms that within these styles can be seen as quite demanding.

-Some forms in internal styles are performed slowly, although some include sudden outbursts of explosive movements (fa jin), such as those the Chen style of tai chi is famous for teaching earlier than some other styles (e.g. Yang and Wu).
-The reason for the generally slow pace is to improve coordination and balance by increasing the work load, and to require the student to pay minute attention to their whole body and its weight as they perform a technique.
+Some forms in internal styles are performed slowly, sometimes including sudden outbursts of explosive movements (fa jin), such as those the Chen style of tai chi is famous for teaching.
 At an advanced level, and in actual fighting, internal styles are performed quickly, but the goal is to learn to involve the entire body in every motion, to stay relaxed, with deep, controlled breathing, and to coordinate the motions of the body and the breathing accurately according to the dictates of the forms while maintaining perfect balance.

 Characteristics

 External styles are characterized by fast and explosive movements and a focus on physical strength and agility.
 External styles include both the traditional styles focusing on application and fighting, as well as the modern styles adapted for competition and exercise.
 Examples of external styles are Shaolin kung fu, with its direct explosive attacks and multiple wushu forms that have spectacular aerial techniques.
 External styles begin with a training focus on muscular power, speed and application, and generally integrate their qigong aspects in advanced training, after their desired "hard" physical level has been reached.

 Currently, some people believe that there is no difference between "internal" and "external" systems of the Chinese martial arts, while other well known teachers have expressed differing opinions.
 For example, the tai chi teacher Wu Jianquan:

 Those who practice [Shaolin kung fu] leap about with strength and force; people not proficient at this kind of training soon lose their breath and are exhausted.
 Tai chi is unlike this.
 Strive for quiescence of body, mind and intention.